-Although leprosy is not highly contagious, rarely causes death, and can be effectively treated with antibiotics, it continues to be associated with considerable social stigma.
+Although leprosy is not highly contagious (contrary to popular belief), rarely causes death, and can be effectively treated with antibiotics, it continues to be associated with considerable social stigma.
 Misunderstanding about the disease probably exists because leprosy was incurable before the advent of effective antibiotic therapy in the 1940s.
 People with the disease would become disfigured and often have significant disability, causing them to be feared and shunned by others.
 Because of this social stigma, the psychologic impact of leprosy is often significant.

 Epidemiology of Leprosy

 Globally, the number of leprosy cases is declining.
-During 2016, about 215,000 new cases were reported (1 Epidemiology references Leprosy is a chronic infection usually caused by the acid-fast bacilli Mycobacterium leprae, which has a unique tropism for peripheral nerves, skin, and mucous membranes of the upper respiratory... read more ).
-In 2015, about 80% of cases occurred in India, Brazil, and Indonesia.
+In 2020, about 130,000 new cases were reported, and about 73% of cases occurred in India, Brazil, and Indonesia ( 1 Epidemiology references Leprosy is a chronic infection usually caused by the acid-fast bacilli Mycobacterium leprae or the closely related organism M. lepromatosis.
+These organisms have a unique tropism... read more ).

-Leprosy can develop at any age but appears most often in people aged 5 to 15 yr or > 30.
+Leprosy can develop at any age.
+Older age is a risk factor, but disease occurs most often in people aged 5 to 15 years or > 30 years.

 Pathophysiology of Leprosy